jpmckinney/indoor_voice/README.md

 require 'indoor_voice'

-# You can use any word list and any language.
-Here's we use Scrabble words.
+# You can use any word list.
+Here we use Scrabble words.
 url = 'https://scrabblehelper.googlecode.com/svn/trunk/ScrabbleHelper/src/dictionaries/TWL06.txt'
 words = open(url).readlines.map(&:chomp)

-# :en is the BCP 47 code for English.
+# You can use any language. :en is the BCP 47 code for English.
 model = IndoorVoice.new(words, :en)
-model.setup
+model.setup # wait a moment

 model.downcase('HP AND IBM ARE TECHNOLOGY CORPORATIONS.')
 # => "HP and IBM are technology corporations."